Peter Allen ACA

 Alan is the Chief Executive Officer of IP Group plc, a company that invests in and builds technology businesses based on intellectual property, primarily from its research intensive partner universities.
-IP Group offers more than traditional venture capital, providing its companies with access to business building expertise, networks, recruitment and business support.
-Its portfolio comprises holdings in over 70 companies, ranging from early stage to mature businesses across five main sectors.
+IP Group offers more than traditional venture capital, providing its companies with access to business building expertise, capital, networks, recruitment and business support.
+IP Group has a strong track record of success and its portfolio comprises holdings in early-stage to mature businesses across four main sectors -- Biotech, Cleantech, Healthcare and Technology.
+The Company is listed on the Main Market of the London Stock Exchange under the code IPO.

 Alan was the joint founder and Chief Executive of Techtran Group Ltd, the first company in Europe to offer a complete outsourced technology transfer function to universities.
 Techtran was acquired by IP Group in 2005.
-Alan is also Non-Executive Chairman of Proactis, an AIM-listed software company based in York.
+Alan is also Non-Executive Chairman of Proactis, an AIM-listed software company based in York and Non-executive Director of Oxford Sciences Innovation plc.
 From 1995-2002 Alan was a partner in KPMG where he specialised in providing advice to fast growing technology businesses.
 Alan holds a BA in Economics from the University of Leeds and a MBA with Distinction from the University of Bradford.
 He is a fellow of the Institute of Chartered Accountants of England and Wales.
-Alan is also a non-executive director of the Department for Business, Innovation & Skills (BIS) and Chairman of its Audit Committee.

 Dr Gordon Sanghera